Matt McCrane: Pittsburgh Steelers

 On December 28, 2018, the Pittsburgh Steelers signed McCrane after placekicker Chris Boswell was placed on injured reserve.
 McCrane made all three field goal attempts and his sole extra point attempt in the Steelers final regular season game on December 30, 2018, in a 16–13 win against the Cincinnati Bengals.
 McCrane was released by the Steelers on May 9, 2019.

 New York Guardians

 McCrane was drafted by the New York Guardians in the 2020 XFL Supplemental Draft on November 22, 2019.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Cleveland Browns

 McCrane was signed to the Cleveland Browns' practice squad on September 22, 2020.
 McCrane was signed to a reserve/futures contract by the Browns on January 18, 2021.
 He was waived on May 11, 2021.

 Arizona Cardinals (third stint)

 On September 16, 2021, McCrane was signed to the Arizona Cardinals practice squad.
 The Cardinals released him on September 21, 2021.

 Philadelphia Eagles

 On December 25, 2021, McCrane was signed to the Philadelphia Eagles practice squad.
 He spent time on and off the practice squad before being released on January 10, 2022.

-DC Defenders
+DC Defenders (first stint)

 McCrane signed with the DC Defenders on January 17, 2023.
+He re-signed with the team on January 22, 2024.

+On April 13, 2024, McCrane experienced the best day in his career to date, kicking field goals of 58, 54 and 49 yards (the last being a game-winning kick) in a victory over the Arlington Renegades.
+His contract was terminated on September 17, 2024, to sign with an NFL team.

+Detroit Lions

+On September 18, 2024, McCrane signed with the Detroit Lions practice squad.
+He was released on October 7.

+DC Defenders (second stint)

+On December 2, 2024, McCrane re-signed with the Defenders.